-Look into state and local home-buying programs.
-Many states, counties and local governments operate programs for first-time homebuyers.
+- Look into state and local buying programs Many states, counties and local governments operate programs for first-time homebuyers.
 Some programs offer housing discounts, while others provide down payment loans or grants.

 When you are ready to make your dream of owning a home a reality, learn more about our mortgage loan options.